Liopold35894/cse15l-lab-reports/lab-report-3.md

 ./ch8.txt
 ```
 We can see that only ch8 is greater than 50kb, and is the biggest file in this directory.
 This can be useful because you can check if certain files are taking up too much
-memories and you might want to delete or modify it.
+memories and you might want to delete or modify them.

-And that is 4 alternative ways to use find command, it is really useful at finding for the specific stuff.
+And those are 4 alternative ways to use the find command, it is useful finding for specific stuff.